 Amplitude clipping

 Clipping is a non-linear amplitude operation commonly used to control extreme amplitudes, remove outliers, stabilize displays, and prepare data for processes that are sensitive to large values (e.g., FK filtering, deconvolution, stacking).
-This module performs amplitude clipping.
+This module performs amplitude clipping on seismic gathers, limiting sample values that exceed a defined threshold.

 Input DataItem